kei0528/my-page-2022/public/posts/portfolio-5.md

 In this project, the functions for blog and contact-form are under pages/api directory.

 All blog posts are stored inside the public folder as markdown files and by making a GET request to api/blog, these data will be processed and delivered to the frontend.
-This tutorial helped me a lot → https://www.youtube.com/watch?v=MrjeefD8sac
+This tutorial helped me a lot → <a href="https://www.youtube.com/watch?v=MrjeefD8sac" target="_blank">Static Blog With Next.js and Markdown</a>

 For sending mail, I just need to do a POST request to /api/mail.
 Nodemailer processes the request and sends mail to my mailbox.